gamesbook/protograf/docs/source/hexagonal_grids.rst

 -----------
 `^ <rectIndex_>`_

-Every location in a grid has a row and column number - these are not, by default, displayed on the grid; but they are needed in some cases; for example, to support grid references for a wargame map.
+Every location in a grid has a row and column number |dash| these are not, by default, displayed on the grid; but they are needed in some cases; for example, to support grid references for a wargame map.